ARM-software/abi-aa/addenda32/addenda32.rst

    Tag_ABI_VFP_args, (=28), uleb128
-       0  The user intended FP parameter/result passing to conform to AAPCS, base variant 1  The user intended FP parameter/result passing to conform to AAPCS, VFP variant 2  The user intended FP parameter/result passing to conform to tool chain-specific conventions
+       0  The user intended FP parameter/result passing to conform to AAPCS, base variant 1  The user intended FP parameter/result passing to conform to AAPCS, VFP variant 2  The user intended FP parameter/result passing to conform to toolchain-specific conventions
        3  Code is compatible with both the base and VFP variants; the user did not permit non-variadic functions to pass FP parameters/results